Sales Quote System

 Product Cart Iterations after usability testing

-Before finalizing the design, we explored several iterations for the product cart, focusing on adding hierarchy, color, and improving the overall visual organization to enhance usability and streamline the user experience.
+Before finalizing, we iterated on the product cart, improving hierarchy, color, and visual organization to enhance usability and streamline the experience.

 Screen Shot 2021-03-21 at 11.18.20 AM.png